Jump to content

 The company’s flagship brand is Zara, now a household name, but also boasts Massimo Dutti, Bershka, Oysho, Pull&Bear, Stradivarius and Uterqüe amongst its globally successful brands.

-Inditex’s colossal growth, from starting the production in Galicia, one of the poorest regions in Spain in the 1960s, to becoming an international fashion brand ubiquitous in malls all over the world, has been unrivalled.
+Inditex’s colossal growth, from starting production in Galicia, one of the poorest regions in Spain in the 1960s, to becoming an international fashion brand ubiquitous in malls all over the world, has been unrivalled.

 But, as we have seen in the past few years, there’s never been a trickier time to be on the high street.
 Just think about the Arcadia group.
 Having once encompassed retail giants like Topshop, Miss Selfridge and Debenhams and seen as a beacon of business success, it collapsed in November 2020 with debts of £750 million.